DanielleGiladi/BattleshipGame/README.md

 The game contains 3 difficulty levels, For each level, the victories can be saved.
 The player is playing in front of a computer.
 The position of the ships was determined using an algorithm developed.
-Using sensorEvent to move the ships during the game to challenge the game.
+Using sensorEvent to move the ships during the game to challenge the player.